UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ## LSP Functions

-The LSP is a simple contract and only has four external pieces of functionality that can be used.
+The LSP is a simple contract and only has four ways to interact with the contract.

+The method are:
+- `create`
+- `redeem`
+- `expire`
+- `settle`

 ### `create`